 We spoke to camp leader Lucia about her passion for the performing arts and childcare.
 As an Out of School Care teacher at Zein and a professional dancer, actor, filmmaker, and director, she is the perfect fit to lead Zein’s Performing Arts Camp!

 – – – –

-What is your background in photography?
+What is your background in performing arts/dance?

 How do you decide which techniques and skills to teach children at camp?

 Based on the experience of previous years leading this camp, the programme is adapted each year to improve its content and spark interest in the kids, while covering the general concepts of both performing arts and dance.
 The activities are strongly focused on the playful aspect, with games that include improvisation, creativity, movement, body awareness, self-expression and building up of characters.